 The Rules can implement, augment, define and extend the Regulations, but it cannot contradict them.
 If the Regulations say that unit owners are limited to two pets, the Rules cannot authorize three.

 Other Legal Constraints.
 When you bought your condominium, you bought your private unit and you bought into the "co-owned" common assets.
-You obligated yourself to follow the Regulations, which authorized the Adminsitrator (which is the HOA) to issue Rules.
+You obligated yourself to follow the Regulations, which authorized the Administrator (which is the HOA) to issue Rules.
 But there are other legal constaints, primarily the Architectural Guidelines.
 The Regulations require that any modification to an exterior-facing element of your unit, or any structural element within it be pre-approved by the Architectural Committee, applying the Architectural Guidelines.